Le Jardin Contemporain // The Contemporary Garden - Barry Watton Garden Designs

 • Water harvesting and preservation in an increasingly hot climate is essential.

-• Use of durable, natural, locally sourced, materials, recycled materials, or materials obtained from a sustainable source wherever possible.
+• Use of durable, natural materials, recycled materials, or materials obtained from a sustainable source wherever possible.

-• I believe strongly in the use of mulches as a means of improving soil structure, water retention, weed prevention and benefiting soil organisms, all of which in turn lead, in my opinion, to healthier, more resilient and better performing plants.
+• Mulches are essential as a means of improving soil structure, water retention, weed prevention and benefiting soil organisms, all of which in turn lead, in my opinion, to healthier, more resilient and better performing plants.

 • I use a range of trees, shrubs, perennials and bulbs that work with Mediterranean xeric, meadow/prairie and steppe styling and that are, once established, well adapted to periods of dry weather.

-• Use of ‘no fuss’ attractive plants that, once established, require little in the way of cossetting, support, excessive irrigation, have no special fertilising requirements, or need other constant special attention from the gardener.
+• I use ‘no fuss’ attractive plants that, once established, require no cossetting, support, excessive irrigation, no special fertilising requirements, or need other constant special attention from the gardener.

-• I prefer contemporary, geometrical structural form juxtaposed by the softness of naturalistic planting.
+• I use geometrical structure and juxtapose it with the softness of naturalistic planting.